smiles724/InstructBio/README.md

 ```
 Notably, before using them, you need to rename the file names rather than putting them into the folder `MoleculeACE/benchmark/Data/benchmark_data`.
 The name dictionary is listed as follows: `['freesolv', 'esol', 'lipo', 'bbbp', 'bace', 'clintox', 'tox21', 'toxcast', 'sider']`.
+For convenience, we have provided preprocessed MoleculeNet datasets in this repository, and you can directly run relevant tasks.
 We employ a scaffold splitting to split the dataset into training/validation/test sets.
 The splitter can be found at `MoleculeACE/benchmark/utils.py`.

 <h3 id="ace">Activity Cliff Estimation</h3>